bzuraik/Detecting-Phishing-URLs/README.md

 ## Exploratory Data Analysis:

 To begin, I performed exploratory data analysis on the dataset.
 I used histograms and heatmaps to visualize the data and determined the number of samples in the dataset as well as the unique elements in each feature.
-We also checked if there were any null values in the features.
+I also checked if there were any null values in the features.

 ```python
 import warnings